-Aside from the large volume of car wrecks in Las Vegas, Slip and Fall claims fall in second in terms of accident volume.
+Aside from the large volume of car wrecks in Las Vegas and Reno, slip and fall claims fall in second in terms of accident volume.
 Ice, water, oil and other substances make up foreign debris causing major injuries.
 Hotels and casinos account for a large number of claims every year in Las Vegas.
 The common defense to these actions are alcohol and comparative negligence by the patron.
 Other common premises cases occur in grocery stores, malls, parking lots, valets, restaurants, and places that have heavy foot traffic.

 It is very important to get the right expert on board to help prove your case.
 Experts that specialize in building code violations and have professional engineering experience can be very helpful to prove the floor was unreasonably slippery or constructed incorrectly.

 The Occupational Safety and Health Administration will sometimes investigate and provide very helpful information to the attorney in cases where clients are injured in the workforce.
 The workplace can be a very hazardous environment.

 One important tenet a victim need's to understand is whether they have a good case in the first place.
 Please read the following information to determine if it is a good slip or trip and fall case: Fact Scenarios that (usually) DO NOT make good Slip & Fall Cases.

 In a premises liability case (slip & fall), the owner must be on notice of the slippery substance and have a chance or opportunity to cure the defect.